Drug Shortages and Discontinuations

 Indacaterol Breezhaler®

 Onbrez® Breezhaler® has been discontinued by the manufacturer.
-There are no other products containing indacaterol alone.
+There are no other single-agent indacaterol products.

 Alternatives: